Code-writter/College-java-workshop/Day_08.README.md

    It is likely that at some point, we will move to a database because we would have reached a bottleneck in terms of volume which would be more easily manageable with a database than with arrays but we are not there yet.

     So far I have to say that I am very impressed by how efficient and easy manipulating arrays can be.

+# Entity Relationship diagram

+    It is an overview relation of how data is stored in DB.